 • ☕ In-Person

 Hallo Everyone!
 I moved to ZĂŒrich 5 years ago.
-I was born in Lausanne, I'm Spanish and Swiss.
-More precisely, I've moved back and forward between Switzerland and Spain.
-I would need to improve my spoken German for social and professional reasons .
+I would need to improve my spoken German for social and professional reasons.
 I can help you with your French and Spanish in return.
 Let's learn in ZH Kanton in person.

 Hobbies and interests